RiiConnect24/Wii-Guide/_pages/en_US/gcsaves.md

 ##### Downloading

 1. Extract GCMM and put it in the `apps` folder on your SD card or USB drive.
-2. Place the `.gci` file in a folder called `MCBACKUP` on the root of the SD card or USB drive.
-3. Insert your SD card or USB drive into your Wii and launch GCMM from the Homebrew Channel.
+2. Insert your SD card or USB drive into your Wii and launch GCMM from the Homebrew Channel.

 ##### Backing Up